-Viewing Location 284 Aldington Road, Kemps Creek - Looking South

-GPS 33°51'18"S, 150°47'48"E

-Date and Time 25th November 2020 - 2.09pm

-Baseline Photo & Photomontage Figure Figures 29a, 29b and 29c (Photomontage Extended Angle of View)

-View description & prominence of the development This viewpoint was taken within the land of No. 284 Aldington Road.
+Viewing Location 284 Aldington Road, Kemps Creek - Looking South GPS 33°51'18"S, 150°47'48"E Elevation (Eye-level) 68.2m Date and Time 25th November 2020 - 2.09pm Baseline Photo & Photomontage Figure Figures 29a, 29b and 29c (Photomontage Extended Angle of View) Visual Description Approx. Viewing Distance from Site Boundary 40m View description & prominence of the development This viewpoint was taken within the land of No. 284 Aldington Road.
 No. 284 is located immediately to the northern boundary of the proposed development.
 Adjacent to this location at higher elevation is No 282A.
-This property is heritage listed as a 'Brick Farmhouse' in the State Environmental Planning Policy (Western Sydney Employment Area) 2009.
-This can be seen to the left of the baseline photo in extended Figure 29c.
-The elevation of the property is higher than Lots 1 & 4 of the proposed development, the remaining lots are on a similar or higher level than the property.

-Access to take a photograph directly from the heritage listed property was denied by the landowner.
-Refer to section 3.0 for further details regarding the heritage farm house.

-The baseline image shows the southern boundary of the property with the development site immediately beyond.
-At the time of the taken the photograph in November 2020, existing vegetation on the boundary of the development site partially screened the adjoining development lands.
-However, the vegetation will be removed as part of the development and a smaller portion will remain on the receptor side.
-Views out to the wider landscape are possible at higher elevations.

-Although a baseline photograph could not be taken directly from the heritage listed property this viewpoint is still intended to not only provide an indication of the baseline view of number 284 but also 282A.
-The sensitivity is therefore likely to be higher due to the inclusion of the heritage item.
-This has state significance and is mentioned in the Mamre Road Precinct DCP as requiring special consideration because of heritage value.
-Therefore, even though the land in which it is located is zoned IN1 it would appear that the property would be protected from being redeveloped for industrial use at a future point in time.
-Views are currently absent of any large scale developments.
+This property is heritage listed as a 'Brick Farmhouse' in the State Environmental Planning Policy (Wester to the left of the baseline photo in extended Figure 29c.
+The elevation of the property is higher than Lots 1 & 4 of the proposed development, the remaining lots a Access to take a photograph directly from the heritage listed property was denied by the landowner.
+Refer to section 3.0 for further details regarding the heritag The baseline image shows the southern boundary of the property with the development site immediately beyond.
+At the time of the taken the photograph in Nove development site partially screened the adjoining development lands.
+However, the vegetation will be removed as part of the development and a smaller portion v landscape are possible at higher elevations.
+Visual Receptor Sensitivity Although a baseline photograph could not be taken directly from the heritage listed property this viewpoint is still intended to not only provide an indication of the sensitivity is therefore likely to be higher due to the inclusion of the heritage item.
+This has state significance and is mentioned in the Mamre Road Precinct DCP value.
+Therefore, even though the land in which it is located is zoned IN1 it would appear that the property would be protected from being redeveloped for industri absent of any large scale developments.
 Therefore, It is judged that the sensitivity of this visual receptor is very high.

-Magnitude of Change

-Due to the proximity of the development to the receptor, the proposed built form will be noticeable from garden areas at year 0 and would be recognisable as an industrial development to the receptor.
-There would be changes seen beyond the vegetated boundary line.
-As discussed in Section 3.0, views directly from within the property are of north/north west aspect therefore, the proposed development does not directly hinder those views.
-Landscape planting along the northern boundary should screen facades and help mitigate the visual impact at year 15.
-However, due to bush fire restrictions the lower parts of the building will be more open.
-Therefore, it is judged that the residual magnitude of change is medium.

-The significance of the visual impact at this location is judged to be major/moderate.
+Magnitude of Change Due to the proximity of the development to the receptor, the proposed built form will be noticeable from garden areas at year O and would be recognisable as an be changes seen beyond the vegetated boundary line.
+As discussed in Section 3.0, views directly from within the property are of north/north west aspect therefor those views.
+Landscape planting along the northern boundary should screen the retaining wall, fence and facades softening the visual impact at year 15.
+Therefor medium .
+Significance of Visual Impact The significance of the visual impact at this location is judged to be major/moderate.